 Free Consultation – Call Today

 - Get contact information.
 If you’re conscious and able, give your name and phone number to the driver of the car and take his or her information.
 In all likelihood, the driver is scared and worried, and it’s vital you get this information before he realizes he may be in trouble.

 - Call the police.
 No matter who appears to be at fault, how injured you seem to be, or how much traffic is backed up, take the time to contact the police if they haven’t already been called.
 An official investigation of the accident and police report will be necessary to support your insurance claim or personal injury lawsuit.

 - Report the accident to your own car insurance company.
 If it turns out the driver who hit you is uninsured—or is carrying a minimal policy—you may need to file a claim with your car insurance company to get all the compensation you need for a full recovery.
 If you haven’t reported the accident and then later file a claim, you could run into trouble.

 - File your own incident report.
 If you were rushed to the hospital, chances are you didn’t have a chance to speak with the police.
 It’s important to give your side of the story.
 Once you’re healthy enough and able to, contact your local police department and ask how you can fill out an operator/incident report.
 Explain that you were involved in an accident, but didn’t have a chance to speak with the police.
 The department telephone operator should be able to tell you how to complete an incident report.

 - Ask for video footage.
 Some accidents are caught on film by local businesses and street cameras.
 Call the business owner or the city clerk and explain you were in an accident that was caught on film.
 Ask them to hold on to the tape and ask how you may obtain a copy.

-If you have been involved in a pedestrian accident, feel free to contact Combies Hanson, PC. for a free consultation at (617) 556-9964 or email us at email@example.com.
+If you have been involved in a pedestrian accident, feel free to contact Combies Hanson, PC. for a free consultation by phone or email us at email@example.com.
 Our office has recovered millions for victims of negligence in Boston and surrounding communities.